xoap-io/xoap-powershell-dsc-module-template/Readme.md

 DSC resources can easily be deployed via the invocation of

-´´´PowerShell
 .\New-CompositeResource.ps1
-``´

 with parameters

-´´´PowerShell
-.\New-CompositeResource.ps1 -Module W2K19DC1903Baseline -Version 1.0.0 -Resource ScheduledTasks
+.\New-CompositeResource.ps1 -Module XOAPModuleTemplateDSC -Version 0.0.1 -Resource ScheduledTasks
-´´´

 The parameter list is as followed: